gaspardL/Internet-Cancer-Remover/README.md

 - [ ] Large range of emojis are supported for replacement or removal
 - [ ] Options : deciding between replacing or removing each emoji.
 Replacement is specific for each emoji
 - [ ] Groups of emojis are replaced by a limited number of smiley faces
-- [ ] Replacements are slightly glowing and original emojis can be seen again on flying over with the mouse
 - [ ] Disable and enable the extension's effect
 - [ ] Options : Default setups can be selected for replacement and removal.
 Several preconfigured sets are possible
 - [ ] Majority of emojis are supported for replacement or removal